samwhine/WELLLauncher/README.md

 This repository includes a **safe demo configuration** so anyone can clone it and try the dashboard without needing your private projects or machine paths.

+## Why WELL Launcher exists

+WELL Launcher was created to solve a practical daily problem: repeatedly opening terminals, remembering commands, changing directories, and starting every project one by one is slow and easy to get wrong.
+Instead of treating each project as a separate manual task, the launcher turns the local machine into a small, flexible command center.

+From one dashboard, the user can start or stop individual projects, start a whole group with **Start All**, monitor their live terminal output, and switch between profiles depending on the task.
+Profiles make it possible to keep different working modes—such as everyday services, testing, maintenance, or a custom project combination—without rewriting commands every time.

+The launcher is intentionally **local-first**.
+It is useful for daily development and self-hosted environments where supporting services may need to run together: Cloudflare tunnels, firewall-related services, local APIs, databases, file browsers, monitoring tools, and other background processes.
+Background services can be marked separately so commands such as **Stop Except Background** do not interrupt infrastructure that should remain online.

+The goal is simple: define the project commands once, organize them into profiles, and manage the whole local environment without having to remember or manually launch every command again.

 ## Demo login

 On a fresh clone, `users.json` does not exist yet. `server.py` automatically creates it with this default account: